hblok/rememberjava/_posts/2017-01-15-bitcoinj_example.md

 The following listing shows all the tests.
 It demonstrates similar functionality as seen in the [ForwardingService][fs-tut] class in the main [bitcoinj getting started guide][bitcoinj-start].
 Hopefully, the code is a bit easier to read and run this way.

-{% highlight java %}
-{% include src/com/rememberjava/bitcoin/BitcoinjApiTest.java %}
+{% include javafile filename='src/com/rememberjava/bitcoin/BitcoinjApiTest.java' %}
-{% endhighlight %}

 [bitcoinj]: https://bitcoinj.github.io